- 01Keep 6 months of PITI per property in a dedicated reserve account -- that's your survival floor

 Building Reserves Without Killing Your Growth

-I've seen investors skip reserves to chase the "on paper" cash flow — $450 a month looks a lot better than $250.
-Then the HVAC hits, they don't have the cash, and they're putting $23,000 on a credit card at 24% interest.
-Or worse, they're selling the property at a loss to cover the repair on another one.
+Investors who skip reserves to chase the "on paper" cash flow -- $450 looks better than $250 -- end up putting a $23,000 HVAC on a credit card at 24% interest.
+Or selling a property at a loss to cover a repair on another one.
+The cash flow that matters is cash flow after reserves.
+Everything else is a fantasy number.

-The Warning Signs You're Too Thin
+Warning Signs You're Too Thin

 The Autopilot System

-On four properties averaging $1,400 a month, that's $560 a month flowing into reserves automatically.
-After 12 months, I've built $6,720.
-After 24 months, $13,440.
-That's enough to cover a full HVAC replacement, two turnovers, and still have breathing room.
+On four properties averaging $1,400/month, that's $560/month flowing into reserves automatically.
+After 12 months: $6,720.
+After 24 months: $13,440.
+Enough to cover a full HVAC replacement, two turnovers, and still have breathing room.

-Fund it before anything else.
+The investors who survive don't always have the best deals.
+They have the best systems.
+Fund your reserves before anything else.
 Every single month.
-And when that 6 AM call comes — and it will come — you'll answer it with a credit card that gets paid off the same week, not a panic attack and a Zillow listing.
+When that 6 AM call comes -- and it will come -- you'll handle it with a credit card that gets paid off the same week, not a panic attack and a Zillow listing.

 An increase in property value created directly by the investor through renovations, operational improvements, or rent increases — as opposed to passive market appreciation that happens over time without intervention.